D'Andre Swift Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Recent Performances

-- In his Week 8 matchup with the Eagles, Swift picked up 27 yards on 12 carries.
+- In his Week 8 outing against the Eagles, Swift carried the ball 12 times for 27 yards.

 - He added 24 yards on five receptions.